 - Use a blank page journal like this.
 Blank page journals require you to make your own categories but allow you the freedom to use the space however you see fit.
 My “Writing Prompts for your Grandmother Journal” printable can provide you with sample questions to help get you started.
 If you are already a tribe member, you can find this in the Member’s Only area.
 If you aren’t yet a member, you can download this free writing prompt printable when you join our tribe of Grandmothers here:

-- The other suggestion is a preformatted journal like this.
+- The other suggestion is a pre-formatted journal like this or like this beautiful journal.
 This type of journal has writing prompts included, sections for each suggested topic and helps you through the process.
 If you’d like this kind of guidance, maybe this method is for you.
+Even memory journals like this have space for you to record your details about Grandchildren, even if they are geared toward your own personal history & memories.

 If you aren’t afraid of technology, you could start your own blog to record your memories.
 Blogging is fun and a great way to present your thoughts.
 A word of caution if you choose this direction.
 Obtain clear permission from your Grandchild’s parents before putting any pictures of them on your blog.
 If you have their blessing, go ahead.
 For my blog, I chose to not show the faces of my Grandchildren and don’t use their names.
 Have this discussion before you proceed with this idea.